placaille/nmt-comp550/README.md

 Processed data is a tensor of the indices to word dictionary, arranged in the form [tokens, sentences] of size max\_tokens x nb\_sentences, where we pad the shorter sentences with \<eos\> tag (indice 0). we then have tuples for each train, valid and test datasets.

+### Model input
+The input to the encoder is a matrix of the tokens ID for each sequence (columns is the batch axis).
+The embedding layer of pytorch maps the ID to an embedding of the same dimensions as the hidden state.